 - Magnificent Bastard: Fletcher.
 Luring Andrew into a false sense of security so that he could embarrass him in the film's final performance made for a devious reveal.
 Luckily, Andrew is able to save face with his drum solo.

 - Moral Event Horizon: It's not really a question of whether Fletcher crosses this, but when.
-If he doesn't cross this by lying about why one of his pupils died or when he mocks how Andrew's mother left him, then he certainly has near the endgame by tricking Andrew into joining his new band so he could humiliate him in the film's final concert.
+If he doesn't cross this by when he mocks how Andrew's mother left him or lying about why one of his pupils died, then he certainly has near the endgame by tricking Andrew into joining his new band so he could humiliate him in the film's final concert.

 - Narm: Some of Fletcher's insults get so over-the-top that they become humorous.

 - The Woobie: Andrew, at times.
 Though it borders a little on Jerkass Woobie with how he treats Nicole.